 In the transaction of legislative or judicial business the Council shall act only by the ordinance.
-In the transaction of all other business the Council shall act only by the resolution, report or order.
+In the transaction of all other business the Council shall act only by the resolution, report or order, except as otherwise required by law.
 The ayes and nays shall be taken upon the passage of all ordinances, resolutions, reports and orders and entered upon the journal of the proceedings of the Council.
-Every member Councilor when present must vote, unless a majority of the remainder of the Council approves the member's Councilor's excuse for disqualification, and every ordinance shall require the affirmative vote of three (3) seven (7) members Councilors.
+Every memberCouncilor when present must vote, unless a majority of the remainder of the Council approves the member'sCouncilor's excuse for disqualification. and every ordinance shall require the affirmative vote of three (3) members.
+At least seven (7) affirmative votes are required to pass an ordinance.
 [May 3, 1913, new sec.
 22; rev. 1914, sec.
 44; 1928 pub., sec.
 44; 1942 recod., sec.
-2128; rev. Nov.
+2-128; rev. Nov.
 6, 1962.]